moskytw/mosql/docs/index.rst

 features:

 1. Easy-to-learn --- Everything is just plain data structure or SQL keyword.
+2. Elastic --- You can change your data structure anytime, and then build a new SQL.
-2. Secure --- It prevents the SQL injection from both identifier and value.
+3. Secure --- It prevents the SQL injection from both identifier and value.
-3. Faster --- It just builds the SQLs from Python's data structure.
+4. Fast --- It just builds the SQLs from Python's data structures.

-It is just "More than SQL".
+It is just *more* than SQL.

 NOTE: Some of the modules are deprecated after v0.6, check :doc:`/deprecated` for more information.